aakashpydi/aakashpydi.github.io/about.md

 ![test.jpg]({{site.baseurl}}/test.jpg)

 Hello!
 I am a computer science student at Purdue University.
+(I will update this section over spring and summer 2018).

 ---